epimorphics/elda/docs/E1.3.0-SNAPSHOT/reference.md

 wrapper can add the preferred **Expires:** headers.

-If this is insufficient, *eg* data changes over periods of hours or minutes, as of Elda 1.2.36 a *cache expiry time* can be associated with each endpoint of the configuration.
+If this is insufficient, *eg* data changes over periods of hours or minutes, a *cache expiry time* can be associated with each endpoint of the configuration.
 Endpoints with no explicit expiry time use that of their parent API if it has one.